What to Do If Your Health Insurance Policy Was Cancelled Under Obamacare

 Why Insurance Plans Have Been Cancelled

-Beginning January 1, 2014, insurance companies are no longer allowed to reject people who have pre-existing conditions, nor may they be charged more for coverage.
+As of January 1, 2014, insurance companies could longer reject people with pre-existing conditions or charge them more for coverage.
 In addition, all policies must offer the same package of essential benefits, including hospitalizations, prescription drugs, maternity care, mental health care, and others.

 Insurance companies have always been able to terminate or change policies, but if your plan has been cancelled recently, it’s probably because it didn’t offer all the benefits required under Obamacare.
 Or perhaps the plan required you to meet a deductible or cover other costs that exceeded Obamacare’s annual out-of-pocket maximum, which is $6,350 for individuals or $12,500 for families.